hristochr/Programming-Fundamentals-SoftUni/README.md

-Problem solutions from the exercises and labs during the Programming Fundamentals course at SoftUni.
+Problem solutions from the exercises during the Programming Fundamentals course at SoftUni.